-Throughout the Integrated Resource Plan process, PSE conducted numerous IRP Advisory Group (IRPAG) meetings and Technical Advisory Group meetings that are open to the public.
+Throughout 2018 and 2019, PSE conducted four IRP Advisory Group (IRPAG) meetings and eight Technical Advisory Group meetings that are open to the public.

 C. Consistency with Council Methodology

 The methodology used to determine these potentials was consistent that that used by the Northwest Power and Conservation Council (the "Council") to develop the 7th Northwest Conservation and Electric Power Plan.